time-link/timelink-kleio/README.md

 Timelink database-services then implement a set of functions that allow the identification of people, reconstruction of biographies, inference of personal networks, and other funcionalities.

-For more information on Timelink see: [XXXXXX]
+For more information on Timelink Kleio Server see: https://github.com/time-link/timelink-kleio

 ## Services provided by this API

 The API is designed to decouple Kleio source handling from other software components.
-It provides funcionality to translate source files, inspect results of translation for errors or warning, obtain the generated data in XML format.
+It provides funcionality to translate source files, inspect results of translation for errors or warnings, obtain the generated data in XML format.
 It also allows basic file management (upload, download, delete, directory management, moving files and directories).

 Main services are: